Benidorm Old Town

 Benidorm the Old town, Bull ring

-January 2021 Benidorm to turn the bullring into a library and civic center.
+January 2021 Plans are in place to turn the bullring into a library and civic center.
 This area stopped hosting events due to structural problems two years ago

 The City Council is putting out to ender the drafting of the project, included in the EDUSI, (European development funds for sustainable growth) which will be ready in three years.